 - Learn more about NVIDIA Quadro Virtual Data Center Workstation software.

 - Learn more about Teradici Cloud Access Software.

 - Learn more about how Teradici PCoIP differs from other remote desktop protocols.

-- Try out Teradici's preconfigured virtual workstations for Windows and Linux in the Google Google Cloud Platform Marketplace.
+- Try out Teradici's preconfigured virtual workstations for Windows and Linux in the Google GCP Marketplace.